 We are progressive, relevant and committed to seeking peace and building hope through worship, service, social justice and education.
 No matter where you are on your faith journey, or how you worship, we hope you will feel welcome and included.
+Visit our Common Questions page to find answers to some of our most frequently asked questions.

 is to grow a community that welcomes and engages all persons to be Christ followers